CodeZelo/CodeZelo-Blog/content/categories/resources/002.meta-tags-in-html-and-technical-seo/index.en.md

 ---
 title: "Meta Tags and Their Importance in Technical SEO"
 description: "Discover the importance of Meta Tags in HTML and how they help search engines understand your web pages and improve their visibility in search results.
 A simple guide to understanding Technical SEO and the most important Meta Tags with examples."
-categories: ['resources']
+categories: ["resources"]
-tags: ['html']
+tags: ["html"]
-series: ['html-tutorial']
+series: ["html-tutorial"]
 series_order: 2
 draft: false
 authors:
   - mahmoudadel
+slug: "meta-tags-in-html-and-technical-seo"
-weight: -3
+weight: -2
 ---

 After learning about the essential HTML tags that every webpage needs, it’s time to move on to another equally important — yet often overlooked — part: **Meta Tags (Metadata)**.

-When you build a webpage, it’s not enough for it to *look* good to users; it also needs to be **understood by search engines** like Google and Bing.
+When you build a webpage, it’s not enough for it to _look_ good to users; it also needs to be **understood by search engines** like Google and Bing.
 That’s where **meta tags** come in — they act as an **ID card for your webpage**, helping search engines and various tools understand your content and process it correctly.

 These tags are a fundamental part of **Technical SEO**, one of the main branches of Search Engine Optimization.